openstack/mistral/doc/source/main_features.rst

  Specifies a delay in seconds that Mistral Engine should wait after a task has completed before starting the tasks specified in *'on-success'*, *'on-error'* or *'on-complete'*.

+4. **fail-on**

+ Specifies a condition under which the task will fail, even if the action was completed successfully.

 4. **timeout**